-Valtir, in compliance with NCHRP Report 350 and MASH, contracts with ISO 17025 A2LA accredited testing laboratories to perform crash tests, evaluate tests, and submit the test results to the FHWA for review.
+Valtir, in compliance with NCHRP-350, contracts with ISO 17025 A2LA accredited testing laboratories to perform crash tests, evaluate tests, and submit the test results to the FHWA for review.

-CASS[®] S3 has been deemed eligible by FHWA as meeting the requirements and guidelines of NCHRP Report 350 and MASH, Test Level 3 ("TL-3") and Test Level 4 ("TL-4").
-These tests typically evaluate product performance defined by NCHRP Report 350 and MASH involving a range of vehicles on roadways, NCHRP Report 350 and approximately 1,100kg [2,420 lb.] for MASH) and full size pickup trucks (approximately 2,000 kg [4,400 lb.] for NCHRP Report 350 and approximately 2,270 kg [5,000 lb] for MASH) at 100 kph [62 mph].
-For TL-4, the vehicle is single-unit van truck, approximately 8,000 kg [18,000 lb.] for NCHRP Report 350 and approximately 10,000 kg [22,000 lb] for MASH.
-The speed and angle for NCHRP Report 350 is at approximately 80 kph [45 mph]/15 degrees and 90 kph [56 mph]/15 degrees for MASH.
+CASS® has been deemed eligible by FHWA as meeting the requirements and guidelines of NCHRP Report 350, Test Level 3 (TL-3).
+These tests typically evaluate product performance defined by NCHRP Report 350 involving a range of vehicles on roadways, from lightweight cars (approx. 800 kg [1800 lb.]) and full size pickup trucks (approx. 2,000 kg [4,400 lb.]) at 100 kph [62 mph].

-CASS[®] S3 is tested pursuant to the test matrix criteria of MASH as designated by AASHTO and FHWA and NCHRP Report 350 as designated by FHWA.
-The FHWA AASHTO tests are not intended to represent the performance of systems when impacted by every vehicle type or in every impact condition existing on the roadway.
+CASS® is tested pursuant to the test matrix criteria of NCHRP Report 350 as designated by FHWA.
+The FHWA tests are not intended to represent the performance of systems when impacted by every vehicle type or in every impact condition existing on the roadway.
 Every departure from the roadway is a unique event.